 What is Hyperbaric Oxygen Therapy?

 Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized setting.
-Normal air is only about 22 percent oxygen, and pure oxygen is 100 percent oxygen.
-People generally get enough oxygen from the air, but there are some health benefits to taking in more than that.
-Using pressure, either in a tube or an entire room, allows the lungs to take in even more oxygen than they would at normal pressure.
-When undergoing hyperbaric oxygen therapy you can expect the pressure to be as much as three times higher than normal atmospheric pressure.
+The normal air we breathe only contains about 22 percent oxygen.
+While people generally get enough oxygen from the air, there are health benefits to breathing air with a higher concentration of oxygen.
+Using pressure, either in a tube or an entire room, allows the lungs to take in more oxygen than they would at normal pressure.
+The pressure may be as much as three times higher than normal atmospheric pressure during hyperbaric oxygen therapy.

 Benefits of Hyperbaric Oxygen Therapy

 Hyperbaric oxygen therapy may be prescribed for a number of conditions.
 However, there are ways this therapy promotes general healing.
 Oxygen is normally transported through the bloodstream to all parts of the body.
 Oxygen promotes healing by stimulating the release of substances like growth factors and stem cells.
 The body also uses oxygen to fight infections and bacteria.
-More oxygen traveling through the body increases these processes and promotes healing.
+More oxygen traveling through the body increases these processes, which promotes faster healing.

-Injuries in the body and infections in particular require more oxygen to heal, so this kind of therapy can be used to speed healing in certain situations.
+Infections and injuries require more oxygen to heal, making this type of therapy useful for speeding healing in specific situations.
 For example, someone with diabetes who is not healing properly from a wound may benefit from the therapy.
-Serious infections can also benefit from oxygen therapy to help support the immune system.
-Other conditions for which hyperbaric oxygen may be prescribed by a doctor include severe anemia, brain abscesses, arterial gas embolism, decompression sickness, gangrene, severe injuries to tissue, carbon monoxide poisoning, radiation injuries, sudden vision loss, and burns.
+Oxygen therapy can also help support the immune system as it fights serious infections.
+Hyperbaric oxygen could also prescribed to treat severe anemia, arterial gas embolism, decompression sickness, radiation injuries, brain abscesses, gangrene, carbon monoxide poisoning, sudden vision loss, and burns.

 Hyperbaric Oxygen for Cancer Patients